Not So Obvious

 Proactive risk management cultures regularly create new custom trending charts, both to update charts that lose relevancy, as well as to look for more complex and insightful ways of assessing the trend and likelihood of possible risks.

-Something I appreciate about the above list is how quantifiable and trackable it is.
+Something I appreciate about the above list of proactive safety culture indicators is how quantifiable and trackable it is.

-- How often does your SMS program purposefully practice safety promotional training?
+- How often does your SMS purposefully practice safety promotional training?

-- How often are issues submitted whose cause was confusion about policies procedures?
+- How often are safety issues submitted whose cause was confusion about policies procedures?

 So while these tools are used as an assessment of aviation safety risk management proactivity, you can also easily assess your assessment tools.